ztellman/automat/README.md

 ![](docs/automat.JPG)

-Automat is a library for defining and using finite-state automata, inspired by [Ragel](http://www.complang.org/ragel/).
+Automat is a Clojure and ClojureScript library for defining and using finite-state automata, inspired by [Ragel](http://www.complang.org/ragel/).
 However, instead of defining a DSL, it allows them to be built using simple composition of functions.

 These automata, once compiled, are quite fast.
 An array with 100 million elements can be processed in 500ms, giving a mean transition time of 5ns.
 However, Automat isn't just for high throughput use cases; it's meant to be useful wherever an FSM is necessary.